-

 The programme has a number of core elements:

-On completion of the programme, graduates will be eligible to take our highly successful MSc Data Analytics or MSc Artificial Intelligence, providing a deeper and more specialised training in advanced Data Science or Artificial Intelligence topics such as Machine Learning.
-Transition to these programmes is contingent on spaces and achieving a minimum of a high 2:1 in the Higher Diploma at the discretion of the programme director.
+On completion of the programme, graduates will be eligible to take our highly successful MSc Data Analytics, MSc Artificial Intelligence, and MSc Adaptive Cybersecurity, providing a deeper and more specialised training in advanced Data Science, Artificial Intelligence, and Cybersecurity topics such as Machine Learning.
+Transition to these programmes is contingent on spaces and achieving a minimum of a high 2:1 in the Postgraduate Diploma at the discretion of the programme director.

 --

-You may also be interested in one of our other Computer Science and Software Engineering postgraduate programmes.
+You may also be interested in one of our other School of Computer Science postgraduate programmes.

 Applications and Selections